zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 | SaveChanges     | 1,000 ms       | 2,000 ms       | 5,000 ms       |
 | BulkSaveChanges | 90 ms          | 150 ms         | 350 ms         |

-## Bulk Methods
+## Bulk Operations Methods

-Bulk methods give you additional flexibility by allowing to customize options such as primary key, columns and more.
+Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.

-All methods your application could require is supported:
+They are also faster than **BulkSaveChanges** since they don't use the ChangeTracker and doesn't call the **DetectChanges** method.

+Bulk Operations Available:

 - BulkInsert
 - BulkUpdate